The Angels

 A choice without return

 The fault of the angels is without return, and it is their very manner of knowing and choosing that makes it so.
+Saint Thomas Aquinas gave the reason for it.
 We men know little by little: through the senses, through reasoning, discovering one thing after another; this is why we change our minds, when time shows us what we had not yet seen.
 A pure spirit does not know in this way: he does not learn by fragments, he grasps at a single glance, whole and all at once, what he knows.
 His will follows this complete knowledge: he chooses already knowing all that his choice involves, with nothing left hidden that could later make him turn back.
 Now to go back on a choice requires one of two springs: to see what one had not seen, or to change with time.
 The angel has neither.
 His first choice is therefore his definitive choice, not because God would forbid him to repent, but because nothing can any longer move him to it.
-The faithful angels are thus fixed forever in the light; the fallen, in their refusal, and these are the demons.
-They keep a power, but limited and already conquered: they tempt and accuse without being able to compel.
-The Cross of Christ has broken their empire, and their end is fixed: “Depart from me, you cursed, into the eternal fire prepared for the devil and his angels.”
+The faithful angels are thus fixed forever in the light, where they enjoy without end the vision of God; the fallen, for their part, are fixed in their refusal: these are the demons.
+They are someone, not something: real persons, angels once good and forever turned away, not the symbol of evil nor a manner of speaking.
+Scripture gives them as such, and the Church holds their existence for certain: “Your adversary, the devil, prowls like a roaring lion, looking for someone to devour.”
+1 Peter 5:8 They keep a power, but limited and already conquered: they tempt and accuse without being able to compel.
+Before them the Christian yields neither to fear nor to fascination: he resists them by prayer, the sacraments and the name of Christ, sure of their defeat.
+The Cross of Christ has broken their empire: “now the prince of this world is about to be cast out.”
+John 12:31 And their end is sealed: “Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels.”
 Matthew 25:41